8/6/2024

 speaker

 Thank you.
-This afternoon, we issued our Second Quarter 2024 earnings press release, which is available on the Investor Relations portion of our website, where you can also find the slide presentation that accompanies our prepared remarks.
-On today's call are Latham's President and CEO, Scott Rogeski, and CFO, Oliver Glow.
+This afternoon, we issued our second quarter 2024 earnings press release, which is available on the Investor Relations portion of our website, where you can also find the slide presentation that accompanies our prepared remarks.
+On today's call are Latham's President and CEO, Scott Rajewski, and CFO, Oliver Glow.
 Following their remarks, we will open the call to questions.
 During this call, the company may make certain statements that constitute forward-looking statements which reflect the company's views with respect to future events and financial performance as of today or the date specified.
 Actual events and results may differ materially from those contemplated by such forward-looking statements due to risks and other factors that are set forth in the company's annual report on Form 10-K and subsequent reports filed or furnished with the SEC, as well as today's earnings release.
 The company expressly disclaims any obligation to update any forward-looking statements, except as required by applicable law.
 In addition, during today's call, the company will discuss certain non-GAAP financial measures.
-Reconciliation of the directly comparable GAAP measures to these non-GAAP measures can be found in the slide presentation that accompanies our prepared remarks, which can be found on our investor relations website.
+Reconciliations of the directly comparable GAAP measures to these non-GAAP measures can be found in the slide presentation that accompanies our prepared remarks, which can be found on our Investor Relations website.
 I'll now turn the call over to Scott Rogeski.

 speaker